berrym/temperature_converter/README.md

 ## Authors

+Copyright 2019
 Michael Berry <trismegustis@gmail.com>

 ## Version History

+* 0.1.3
+    * Calculate the list of common Celsius values instead of hard coding.
+    * Allow running list command as a one off from the command line.
+* 0.1.2
+    * Added an option to print a list of common conversions.
 * 0.1.1
     * Refactored the way commands are parsed and handled.
 * 0.1.0